Book an appointment now

 Dr George Forgan-Smith is a general practitioner who trained at the University of Queensland in Brisbane graduating in 2003, and has worked at a number of practices including Byron Bay and Melbourne.
 He has worked extensively in sexual health and psychiatry.

 Dr George has a specialist interest in gay men’s health, men’s health, sexual health and mental health.
 He is a trained S100 prescriber and is able to offer complete and comprehensive HIV care including HIV testing, HIV treatment, and HIV prevention with PrEP – a single daily tablet that can reduce HIV risk by 99%.
 Learn more about PrEP at Dr George’s website Is PrEP For Me.

 When he is not working, Dr George enjoys his work as an educator teaching doctors but also travelling internationally teaching sexual health.
 He is also a regular participant in Camp Quality as a doctor, companion and medical advisor.

 Dr Manjit Kala General Practitioner

 Dr Manjit Kala trained at Charing Cross Hospital in London and then completed a three year general practice training program at the Hammersmith Hospital.
 She is a highly experienced GP and ran her own surgery in Perth for 18 years before relocating to Melbourne in 2006.

 Manjit joined Collins Street Medical Centre in 2008 and has improved antenatal care, providing shared antenatal care with the Royal Women’s Hospital, The Mercy and Sunshine Hospital.
-She has interests in women’s health including shared antenatal care, mental health, skin cancer screening and excision of skin lesions.
+She has interests in women’s health including shared antenatal care, mental health, weight loss management, skin cancer screening and excision of skin lesions.

 Dr Andrea Lung General Practitioner